-Yes, it’s true – you already have a GPS system.
-Every smartphone has access to GPS and comes with a free navigation app.
+Every smartphone already has access to GPS and comes with a free navigation app.
+So, why do you need to find the best GPS navigation device?

-But your smartphone is already your music player, your camera, your messaging platform, your news checker, your alarm clock, your calculator, your flashlight, your everything and anything all-in-one device.
+Well, your smartphone is already your music player, camera, messaging platform, news checker, alarm clock, calculator, and flashlight—your everything and anything all-in-one device.
 It has but one screen and fairly limited battery life.